quantaosun/Ambertools-OpenMM-MD/README.md

 ```
 jupyter notebook Ambertools-OpenMM-MD.ipynb
 ```
-If you have problem opening jupyter notebook in your "Amber-OpenMM-MD" environment, try
+If you have problem opening jupyter notebook, (not likely for the 1st time) in your "Amber-OpenMM-MD" environment, try
 ```
 conda remove jupyter
 ```